adaltas/node-csv/src/index.coffee.md

 *   Extends the Node.js "stream.Transform" API.
 *   Both synchrounous and asynchronous support based and user callback arguments signature.
-*   Ability to skip data.
+*   Ability to skip records.
 *   Sequential and concurrent execution using the "parallel" options.

 Please look at the [README], the [samples] and the [tests] for additional